atet/3dp/README.md

 Issue | Solution
 --- | ---
 **"Printer doesn't seem to be working out of the box!"** | You should return or exhange the printer as it may not be worth repairing it
-**"A ton of filament is coming out during Load Filament step!"** | Instead of pushing the filament all the way to the nozzle (through the white tubing), only clamp it between the metal teeth of the extruder
+**"A ton of filament is coming out during `Load Filament` step!"** | Instead of pushing the filament all the way to the hotend nozzle (through the white filament guide tubing), only clamp it between the metal teeth of the extruder
 **"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_

 [Back to Top](#table-of-contents)